 Online study allows for a diverse range of teaching and learning methods to be employed, and all supported by a dedicated technical team.
 The use of diverse and hi-tech learning methods promises the student a stimulating, interactive and informative learning experience.

-- Practical class or workshop - up to 5 students per group, 15 - 20 hours per week
+- Online activities (including online Forum Participation) - up to 30 students per group, 5-10 hours per week